The natural world has always been of terrific interest to me, especially when it comes to animals like the great horned owl.

 Feral hogs carry a laundry list of diseases.
 These diseases can be spread directly to your livestock, and that is yet another threat to farmers and ranchers.
 You hear about people complaining about vaccinated livestock?
 Yeah, there is a reason people vaccinate their livestock, maybe you never thought about it.

-Anyway, pseudorabies, known as 'the mad itch' is carried in hogs as is swine brucellosis, tuberculosis, bubonic plague, tularemia, hog cholera, foot and mouth disease, and even anthrax.
-That is hardly all, there is also kidney worms, stomach worms, whipworms and round worms - these are internal parasites.
+Anyway, pseudorabies, known as 'the mad itch' is carried in hogs as are swine brucellosis, tuberculosis, bubonic plague, tularemia, hog cholera, foot and mouth disease, and even anthrax.
+That is hardly all, there is also kidney worms, stomach worms, whipworms and roundworms—these are internal parasites.
 Then there are the liver flukes and trichinosis.
 External parasites?
 You betcha, dog ticks, fleas, and hog lice; and lots of them.

 Of course you can eat feral pigs.
 Preparing pork is always something that must be done thoroughly.
 Often the problem is the pigs are too big, and in the South, the weather too warm for the person who shot the pig to get the meat cut and put on ice or in the freezer fast enough for it to be safe to cook in the first place.